facebookresearch/xformers/CONTRIBUTING.md

-# Contributing to the template repo
+# Contributing to the xFormers repo

 We want to make contributing to this project as easy and transparent as possible.

 ## Our Development Process

 Minor changes and improvements will be released on an ongoing basis.
 Larger changes (e.g., changesets implementing a new paper) will be released on a more periodic basis.

 ## Pull Requests

 We actively welcome your pull requests.

 1. Fork the repo and create your branch from `master`.